-Digital feedthrough is a measure of the impulse injected into the analog output of the DAC from the digital input pins of the device, but is measured when the DAC is not being written to (SYNC held high).
-It is specified in nV-secs and is measured with a full-scale change on the digital input pins, i.e., from all 0s to all 1s and vice versa.
+Digital feedthrough is a measure of the impulse injected into the analog output of the DAC from the digital input pins of the device, but is measured when the DAC is not being written to $\overline{(\text{SYNC})}$ held high).
+It is specified in nV-sec and is measured with a full-scale change on the digital input pins, that is, from all 0s to all 1s and vice versa.